Follow The Blind - 1989 - No Remorse

 The band consequently released a new album, called Blind Guardian - Live, in North America on October 7th.
 The album was recorded on the band's A Night At The Opera tour.

 Filmed mainly in 2003 at the band's own festival, Blind Guardian's Imaginations Through The Looking Glass 2-DVD set was issued in the middle of 2004.
 Drummer Thomas Stauch left the fold at the beginning of 2005.
 He joined Persuader members Jens Karlsson and Emil Norberg in a new act called Savage Circus.
 In the meanwhile, the band unveiled a new deal with Nuclear Blast Records and named Frederik Ehmke as its new drummer.
 A Twist In The Myth was issued in September of 2006 and a worldwide tour followed.
 The band's '80s and '90s catalogue was reissued on CD with new mastering and liner notes in 2007.
 Edguy's bassist Tobias "Eggi" Exxel played bass for one show for the band on October 13th, 2007 in Pretoria, South Africa as a fill-in.
 Stauch was touring with industrial band Seelenzorn in 2008, while Blind Guardian was playing select shows in Europe.
 The title for the next Blind Guardian album was At The Edge Of Time.
 A late summer or autumn 2010 release was slated for the follow-up to 2006’s A Twist In The Myth.
 Vocalist Hansi Kürsch had previously stated: "This will be our most bombastic and epic album so far."
 Blind Guardian’s North American portion of the Sacred Worlds And Songs Divine 2010 World Tour was commencing on November 19th in Philadelphia, Pennsylvania and concluding on December 22nd in West Springfield, Virginia.
 Support acts were California’s Holy Grail and Florida’s Seven Kingdoms.
 Blind Guardian’s guitarist Marcus Siepen would play two shows with Sinbreed in the autumn of 2011.
 Marcus Siepen joined the German heavy metal band Sinbreed full-time in late 2011.
 Siepen had previously appeared live with Sinbreed at a couple of shows, including the ProgPower USA XIII festival in Atlanta, Georgia.
 A Traveler's Guide To Space And Time, a limited-edition box set with 15 CDs in 13 digipacks, released as 8,000 copies worldwide, would be out on February 4th, 2013.
 Stranded Guns was a rock project by Thomas "Thomen" Stauch on drums.
 The band had recorded a debut album called Time Machine.
 Hansi was a guest at Doro Pesch’s thirtieth anniversary as a recording artist.
 It involved two concerts on May 2nd and May 3rd, 2014 at CCD-Stadthalle in Düsseldorf, Germany.
 The band picked Beyond The Red Mirror as the title for its 2015 album, which was out on January 30th through Nuclear Blast.
 It was recorded and mixed at Twilight Hall Studio from May 2014 to October of 2014.
 Barend Courbois of Vengeance was the session bassist.
 Barend Courbois was announced an official bassist for Blind Guardian in January of 2015.
 Blind Guardian and Grave Digger announced a tour of North America for October and November.
 Blind Guardian announced the release a live album for 2016.
 Moreover, an orchestral album was due to arrive in 2017.
 The band would perform its entire 1995 album Imaginations From The Other Side on the North American tour with Grave Digger.
+Blind Guardian released a live album entitled Live Beyond The Spheres on July 7th.
+It is a 3-CD and 4-LP package and will be issued by Nuclear Blast.

 BLIND GUARDIAN - IMAGINATIONS THROUGH THE LOOKING GLASS - CENTURY MEDIA